ubimix/org.ubimix/README.txt

 is used also to prepare Eclipse development environment.

 == How to checkout all projects? ==

+> cd checkout
+> mvn initialize

+These operations will checkout all projects from remote repositories and store them in a local folder.
+This operation creates a temporary POM file containing references to all loaded modules.
+By default this configuration loads all projects in the "../org.ubimix.projects" folder.
+This value could be replaced using the "workspaceDir" variable:

+> cd checkout
-> mvn initialize -P checkout
+> mvn initialize -DworkspaceDir=<PATH_TO_PROJECT_DIR>

-All projects to checkout with their repository URLs are loaded from the file defined by the "projectListFile" variable.
-By default it is the "./projects.json" file.
-To re-define the list of projects to checkout:
+List of all projects is loaded from the "checkout/projects.json" file.
+To re-define the list of projects to load you can use the "projectListFile"
+variable:

+> cd checkout
+> mvn initialize -DprojectListFile=<PATH>/projects.json

+An example of project list re-definition and the resulting workspace directory:

+> cd checkout
-> mvn initialize -P checkout -DprojectListFile=myfile.json
+> mvn initialize -DworkspaceDir=../../myworkspace -DprojectListFile=../../myProjects.json

-By default this task checks out all projects in the "./projects" subfolder in this project.
-How to re-define this parameter - see below.

 == How to compile and install all projects? ==

+1) Go to the workspace directory where all projects were checked out.
+2) Launch the maven build configuration:

+Clean/install:

+> cd ../org.ubimix.projects
 > mvn clean install

-By default this task seek all projects to build in the "./projects" subfolder in this project.
-How to re-define this parameter - see below.

-== How to prepare Eclipse development environment? ==
+== How to create/update Eclipse configuration? ==

+1) Go to the workspace directory where all projects were checked out.
+2) Launch the maven build configuration:

+> cd ../org.ubimix.projects
 > mvn eclipse:clean eclipse:eclipse

-This command builds all required Eclipse configuration files.

 == How to import projects into Eclipse ? ==